- Originally published: April 17, 2025

 - Fully remote workers: Just 8%

 Caregivers (like parents or those caring for family) are twice as likely to block off time than non-caregivers — 67% vs. 33%.
-It makes sense: when your day is already full, protecting work time becomes even more important.

 The real cost of meetings